Dudley Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Dudley Building Society’s changes.
-While utilising COMPLETIONmonitor is not a condition for being on the Dudley Building Society panel, demonstrating you can remain up to date with Dudley Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your firm’s panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Dudley Building Society’s changes.
+While using the tool is not a condition for acceptance on the Dudley Building Society panel, demonstrating you can remain up to date with Dudley Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Dudley Building Society